Host a Child

 Frequently asked questions

-Q. There are five Fresh Air Fund camps.
+Q. There are six Fresh Air Fund camps.
 Which one will my child attend?

 Children are assigned to a camp by age and gender to provide the best possible summer experience: